Ron Smith (defensive back): San Diego Chargers and Oakland Raiders

 In May 1973, the Bears traded Smith to the San Diego Chargers for a draft pick.
 Smith started nine games for the Chargers that season at strong safety, with one interception.
-He had his career-best season as a punt returner.
+He had his best season as a punt returner.
 He returned 27 punts for 352 yards, and his 13 yards per punt return average led the NFL.
 He returned two punts for touchdowns, also leading the NFL.
 In the second game of the season, against the Buffalo Bills, Smith returned a punt 72 yards for a touchdown in the first quarter.
 In the Chargers second game against the Bills that season, on November 18, 1973, Smith had an 84-yard punt return for a touchdown, the longest punt return of the 1973 NFL season.
 He also returned 36 kickoffs for 947 yards, and his 26.3 average yards per return was sixth best in the NFL.

 In 1974, the Chargers traded Smith to the Oakland Raiders for draft picks.
 This was the best team for which Smith played during his career, going 12–2 and reaching the 1974 AFC Championship Game where they lost to the eventual Super Bowl IX Champion Pittsburgh Steelers, 24–13.
 During the season, Smith had a career-high 41 punt returns.
 He averaged 11.9 yards per punt return (second highest of his career).
 Smith had 19 kickoff returns, his fewest since his 1965 rookie season, for 420 yards (22.1 yards per return).
 In the divisional round playoff win against the Miami Dolphins, he had two kickoff returns for 47 yards and three punt returns for 16 yards.
-In the AFC Championship Game, he had two kickoff returns for 42 yards.
+In the AFC Championship Game, he had two kick returns for 42 yards.

 1974 was Smith's final season in the NFL.
 In 1975, he tried out for the Southern California Sun of the World Football League, but was waived in September 1975.

 Legacy

 Over his ten-year NFL career, Smith returned 275 kickoffs for 6,922 yards (25.2 yards per return) and three touchdowns.
 He returned 235 punts for 1,788 yards (7.6 yards per return) and two touchdowns.
 He also had 13 career interceptions, with one touchdown return.

 His 8,710 career punt and kickoff combined total return yards ranks 16th in NFL history (through the 2024 season).
-His 1,788 punt return yards rank 53rd all-time, and 6,922 kickoff return yards ranks 15th all-time (through the 2024 season).
+His 1,788 punt return yards rank 53rd all-time, and 6,922 kick return yards ranks 15th all-time (through the 2024 season).